Disclaimer- I am not JK Rowling; I do not own any of her stories or characters, and I did not come up with the brilliant idea which is Harry Potter.

 Lupin smiled kindly.
 "Professor Snape, Harry.
 And you're no bother at all."

 Harry shrugged awkwardly, not knowing how to respond to that.

 "And luckily," Lupin continued, "I happened to find your essay while cleaning up after class."
 Shuffling through some items on his desk, Lupin held up Harry's essay with a triumphant grin.
 "It seems as though you won't have to face Professor Snape's famed wrath today."

 Harry managed a crooked smile at that, and felt his nerves lessen slightly.
 Really, he thought to himself.
 Lupin seemed nice enough.
-Even if the Professor thought Harry was weak, shouldn't he be working to disprove that, instead of running out of classrooms like a coward?
+Even if the Professor thought Harry was a coward, shouldn't he be working to disprove that, instead of running out of classrooms like some sort of wimp?
 What kind of Gryffindor was he?

 Feeling rather embarrassed with himself, Harry quickly walked up to Lupin's desk and accepted the offered parchment.